apendley/TPCodeaExamples/readme.md

 2. In the createBatchRenderer() function in the Main tab, change <code>spriteSheet = tpBatch(object)</code> to <code>spriteSheet = tpBatch(object, "Dropbox")</code>
 3. Run the project

-On the first run, the sprite sheet data will be downloaded from your Dropbox and saved to your project's data.
+On the first run, the sprite sheet data will be downloaded from assets/chunk/SmallWorldSprites.lua in this repo.
 On subsequent runs, the sprite sheet data will be loaded from your project's data instead of being downloaded.

 ##Notes: